BrandanKeen/hurricane-field-analysis/README.md

 ## Methods

-The observational platform comprises:
+All field observations were recorded using a **Davis Vantage Pro 2** weather station mounted on a **custom-fabricated vehicle platform**.
+This mobile setup enabled close-range storm intercepts and consistent exposure to the hurricane core.

+The sensor suite includes:
-- A barometric pressure sensor
+- Barometric pressure sensor
 - Temperature and humidity sensors
-- An anemometer mounted at an elevation for minimal wind interference
+- Anemometer for wind speed and gust measurements
-- A rain gauge capable of high-resolution precipitation measurements
+- Tipping-bucket rain gauge for precipitation rate and accumulation

-All observations were logged continuously at 1-minute intervals.
-Data analyses and visualizations were performed using Python (pandas, numpy, matplotlib), generating comprehensive time-series analyses, pressure tendency calculations, and multi-parameter visualizations.
+The station was configured to log data at **1-minute intervals**.
+Pressure tendencies were computed using centered finite differences over varying intervals.
+All figures were generated using Python (`pandas`, `numpy`, `matplotlib`).

 ---